Everything You Need to Know About Stroke & Recovery with Leading Neurology Experts from Stanford, Georgetown, UCLA & INOVA

 23jun6:00 pm7:00 pmEverything You Need to Know About Stroke & Recovery with Leading Neurology Experts from Stanford, Georgetown, UCLA & INOVAWarning Signs, Prevention Measures, Treatment & Life After Stroke

-RSVP For Part I RSVP For Part II At Kensington
+RSVP For Part I RSVP For Part II Did you

 At Kensington Senior Living, our mission to improve and preserve the quality of life for every resident is a collaborative effort.
 To that end, we have built strong relationships with expert professionals who keep us current with the latest advances in care, management and treatment of conditions that affect seniors and their families.

 For questions regarding this event, please email Kayla Peters, Outreach and Events Coordinator, firstname.lastname@example.org.